BeardScript/big-brother/README.md

 # BigBrother
-A javascript watcher, which evaluates an expression and fires a callback when its value changes.
+A scheduler management tool for javascript.

-This lightweight and programmer friendly module, written entirely in typescript, will allow you to keep track of value changes in an expression.
-It does not depend on any framework or library so you can easily integrate it into any node.js project.
+This lightweight and programmer friendly module, written entirely in typescript, provides the means to manage multiple schedulers from one place, making it simple and stress free.
+BigBrother keeps track of everything so that you don't have to.

+## Features

+- Initialize multiple schedulers with different priorities.
+- Schedule actions with the desired priority.
+- Watch for value changes in expressions.
+- Stop and re-initialize your schedulers at will.
+- Flexible and user friendly API.

 # Instructions